 a) include overhead/indirect costs that exceed 10% of the total request amount b) exceed 25% of the organization’s annual operating budget for the most recent fiscal year (as shown on the most recent IRS Form 990)

-c) plan to use funds that will be managed or used outside the state for which they are applying
+c) plan to use funds that will be managed or used outside the state to which they are applying

 d) include or request multi-year programs or commitments

 e) include a request to fund personnel expenses of more than 50% for any single program-related position (non-program related positions are considered overhead/indirect costs)

 During cycles 1 & 2, we will only accept applications from organizations requesting funding for programs within the scope of Focused Giving* areas.
 If your program falls outside the Focused Giving areas and in an area described below as Community Engagement**, you may apply in either cycle 3 or 4.
 However, application cycles 3 & 4 will also accept applications from the Focused Giving areas.

-*Focused Giving - Organizations seeking funding for programs focused on Hunger Relief & Healthy Eating or Career Opportunity can apply in either one of their state’s annual cycles.
+*Focused Giving - Organizations seeking funding for programs focused on Hunger Relief & Healthy Eating, Career Opportunity and Disaster Preparedness can apply in either one of their state’s annual cycles.

 Hunger Relief examples include food pantries, backpack programs, and SNAP outreach.

 **Community Engagement Giving - Organizations seeking funding for programs outside of Hunger Relief, and whose programs focus on the unmet needs of underserved low-income populations, can apply in cycles 3 only.